turinglabsorg/datahub-learn/network-documentation/celo/tutorial/celo-ERC20-token-on-remix.md

 Broadly these digital tokens can be classified into two categories:
 ### a.
 Fungible Tokens :
 Fungibility means **replaceable** by another identical item.
 In simple term, tokens that have equal value and are interchangable.
 This is identical to `Fiat currency`.
-Every dollar is equal to every other dollar of same value.
+Every Dollar is equal to every other Dollar of same value.

 ### b.
 Non-Fungible Tokens (NFTs):
-As you can guess, they are exactly opposite of fungible tokens.
+As you can guess, these are exactly opposite of fungible tokens.
 Every non-fungible token is `unique` thus can't be interchanged.
 Examples can be Digital Art or Songs.

 In this example we will learn how to mint `fungible tokens`.
-We will use standard interface of `ERC20 tokens` that are quite popular on **Ethereum** and learn how to build similar tokens on **Celo**.
+We will use standard interface of `fungible tokens` that are quite popular on **Ethereum** and learn how to build similar tokens on **Celo**.

 ## 3. ERC20 Standard
-ERC20 is a standard interface used in ethereum to build fungible tokens.
+ERC20 is a standard interface used on Ethereum to build fungible tokens.

 This interface contains some **functions**
 ```